diegoMontesinos/grooveshark-backup-list/README.md

 2. Open your browser devtools, go to the Console tab and type the content of the JS script above.

-3. You'll get a big JSON blob copy it (without the begin and end quotes).
+3. You'll get a big JSON blob, copy it without the begin and end quotes.

 4. Paste the result in the backup.js file.